aditya-shriwastava/autoux/README.md

 - Press any key during replay to immediately stop
 - Automatic safety listener prevents runaway replays

+**Note on Scroll Behavior:**
+replay-episode after record-episode will replay everything exactly if mouse is used for scroll, but when touchpad is used scroll might be off by a notch.

 ## Development

 ### Running Tests